stephen-hill/base58php/readme.md

 ## Background

-I wanted a replacment for Base64 encoded strings and the [Base58 encoding used by Bitcoin](https://en.bitcoin.it/wiki/Base58Check_encoding) looked ideal.
-I looked around for an existing PHP library which would directly convert a string into Base58 but I couldn't find one, or atleast one that worked correctly and was also well tested.
+I wanted a replacement for Base64 encoded strings and the [Base58 encoding used by Bitcoin](https://en.bitcoin.it/wiki/Base58Check_encoding) looked ideal.
+I looked around for an existing PHP library which would directly convert a string into Base58 but I couldn't find one, or at least one that worked correctly and was also well tested.

 So I decided to create a library with the following goals: